While there we were able to visit with some of Joe's family and also some good friends.

 Great food again and a chance to visit with lots of family.
 Joe is the oldest of seven and all but one of his siblings were able to attend, along with some cousins and most of the next generation, too.

+Both of our kids made the trip with spouse and fiance, so we got to do lots of visiting.
+And we got to see how the peanut (aka John Alexander) has grown!
+Sunday morning there was another get together for breakfast.
 We stopped back at Jim and Judi's again to pick up some mail that had arrived after we'd left.
 We joined them for their traditional Sunday breakfast at the Captain's Table and tour around Solomons before leaving early Monday morning to move to Zahniser's Marina in Solomons.

 Jim the Yanmar expert performed our 2000 hour engine maintenance, along with taking care of some other items that cropped up during his examination - like fixing the broken engine mount on the starboard engine.
 Two days and nearly two boat units later, we moved to the B & J Marina (Bruce and Joan's house) in Annapolis.